 - (i) Rent was paid or became payable to a company controlled by a Company officer/director for the Company's office in Bedford, Nova Scotia.
-With the adoption of IFRS 16 on November 1, 2019, the rent payments were applied to the lease liability account (2023 \$nil vs 2022- \$7,500) up to the lease expiry date of April 30, 2022.
-Beginning May 1, 2022, the Company began renting these office premises on a month-to month basis and paid \$7,845 (2022 \$450) for rent and parking privileges. - (ii) Management fees were paid or became payable for the services of Company officers. - (iii) Share-based payments represents the fair value assigned to stock options and restricted share units granted to Company directors/officers.
+With the adoption of IFRS 16 on November 1, 2019, the rent payments were applied to the lease liability account up to the lease expiry date of April 30, 2022.
+Beginning May 1, 2022, the Company began renting these office premises on a month-to month basis and paid \$nil for the current three months period (2023 - \$7,845) as the Company ceased to rent the office in Beford on July 1, 2023. - (ii) Management fees were paid or became payable for the services of Company officers.
+In addition, the Company had paid \$8,333 per month until June 30, 2023, to a Company director for advisory services. - (iii) Share-based payments represents the fair value assigned to stock options and restricted share units granted to Company directors/officers.
+Share-based payments related to stock options granted to consultants are not included.